craftweg/website/priv/posts/2021-10-25-i-want-to-be-rich.md

 ---
 title: 'I want to be rich'
 description: ""
-categories: ['finances', 'investments', 'financial independence', 'dvag scam']
+tags: ['finances', 'investments', 'financial independence', 'dvag scam']
 ---

 It's been a while since I started reading more about personal finances and investments.